v6cord/VVVVVV/FEATURES.md

 - Coins are now placeable in the editor using the ^2 tool (press Shift+2)

-- Large coins (10/20/50/100) now exist, and they give you a different amount of coins depending on which size they are.
-You can place these with Z/X/C/V

 - Coins display in the roomname if there's any coins in the map

 - Coins and trinkets no longer share IDs